ajcol22/terraform-azure-vm/README.md

 # terraform-azure-vm
-deploy Azure VM using Terraform
+How to deploy Azure VM using Terraform